Weathering: Ocean floor

-Building weathering
+Buildings

 Buildings made of any stone, brick or concrete are susceptible to the same weathering agents as any exposed rock surface.
 Also statues, monuments and ornamental stonework can be badly damaged by natural weathering processes.
 This is accelerated in areas severely affected by acid rain.

 Accelerated building weathering may be a threat to the environment and occupant safety.
 Design strategies can moderate the impact of environmental effects, such as using of pressure-moderated rain screening, ensuring that the HVAC system is able to effectively control humidity accumulation and selecting concrete mixes with reduced water content to minimize the impact of freeze-thaw cycles.